Epidemiology, M.P.H.

 Full-Time/Part-Time Status: Students can complete the degree program through evening classes and online courses.
 Full-time students usually complete the program within two academic years.
 Part-time students usually take three to four years to complete their degree.

-Interdisciplinary Study: Interdisciplinary M.P.H. coursework, research, and interactions with students and faculty in other departments are encouraged to give students as broad a perspective as possible to excel in the complex, diverse, and dynamic state of public health.
-Through associations with the Center for Obesity Research and Education, Center for Women's Health, and others, students have access to over 100 faculty at Temple University and additional regional scholars who are actively involved in programs, research, and teaching in public health.
-Further, as with the other four M.P.H. degree programs offered by the College of Public Health, the M.P.H. in Epidemiology can be undertaken as part of these dual M.P.H. degree programs:
+Interdisciplinary Study: Interdisciplinary MPH coursework, research and interactions with students and faculty in other departments are encouraged to give students as broad a perspective as possible to excel in the complex, diverse and dynamic state of public health.
+Through associations with the Center for Obesity Research and Education, Center for Women's Health, and others, students have access to over 100 faculty at Temple University and additional regional scholars who are actively involved in programs, research and teaching in public health.
+Further, as with other MPH degree programs offered by the College of Public Health, the MPH in Epidemiology can be undertaken as part of these dual MPH degree programs:

 For more information, visit https://www.temple.edu/academics/dual-degree-programs.

-Affiliation(s): Locally, the program has long-standing research affiliations with The Food Trust, Fox Chase Cancer Center, Health Federation of Philadelphia, Philadelphia Department of Public Health, Public Health Management Corporation (PHMC), School District of Philadelphia, Temple University Health System, and numerous other community health agencies.
+Affiliation(s): Locally, the program has long-standing research affiliations with Fox Chase Cancer Center, Children’s Hospital of Philadelphia, Philadelphia Department of Public Health, Public Health Management Corporation (PHMC), Temple University Health System.
+The program also has numerous other health systems and community health agencies and organizations inside and outside of Philadelphia.
 These partnerships allow us to offer students a wide range of fieldwork opportunities to translate skills learned in the classroom to actual practice in the community.

-Accreditation: The M.P.H. is fully accredited by the Council on Education for Public Health (CEPH).
-Achieving accreditation in 1985, Temple's M.P.H. program is one of the longest established accredited M.P.H. programs in community health in the country.
+Accreditation: The MPH is fully accredited by the Council on Education for Public Health (CEPH).
+Achieving accreditation in 1985, Temple's MPH program is one of the longest established accredited MPH programs in the country.

-Areas of Specialization: The M.P.H. degree program is offered in five specialty fields of study:
+Areas of Specialization: The MPH degree program is offered in six specialty fields of study:

 - Applied Biostatistics (APBIO)